AngeliqueHusson/InternshipOneOnEpsilon/README.md

 In order to see the most correlated words for each hashtag or label, the correlations file can be run.
 This file outputs for each hashtag the two most important words.

 ## Website
 The resulting classification algorithms are saved as pickled files in the directory 'Data/Webpage'.
 These are used in order to create a website that shows the functionalities of these classification algorithms.
+There two python files 'Website.py' and 'WebsiteURL.py' can use the implemented algorithms to make predictions of users input.
 The static version of this website can be seen at: https://angeliquehusson.github.io/MathClassification/ .
 The website that has working interactive components is hosted on a server and can temporarily be seen at MathClassification.win.tue.nl
 The code used to create this website can be seen in repository: https://github.com/AngeliqueHusson/MathClassificationWebsite .